Cpt-Dingus/blog-page/docs/Radio/Beginners guide to weather satellite reception.md

 *[Source](https://www.digikey.com.br/pt/blog/the-yagi-antenna)*

 To make it:
-1. Get somethig long and nonconductive, this wll be the base for the yagi and is called a "boom".
+1. Get something long and nonconductive, this wll be the base for the yagi and is called a "boom".
 Afterwards, figure out how many elements fit on it based on its length.
 > More elements make the antenna: More directional (Harder to track), have a higher gain (Better signal strength), have a longer boom length (Bulkier)
 2. Shove appropriate numbers into [this calculator](https://www.steeman.org/Antenna/Yagi-Antenna-Calculator) (For frequency choose 137.5 MHz)
 3. Cut copper wires to length, place them onto the boom according to to the values from the calculator